peass-ng/PEASS-ng/winPEAS/winPEASexe/README.md

 The tool is heavily based in **[SeatBelt](https://github.com/GhostPack/Seatbelt)**.

-**IMPORTANT TO NOTICE:** By default WinPEAS will use colord for Windows terminals (without ANSII characters).
-If execute winpeas.exe from a reverse shell without any option **no color will be printed**.
-To see colors in a linux terminal you need to use the **ansii** parameter.
+**IMPORTANT TO NOTICE:** By default WinPEAS will use colors for Windows terminals (without ANSI characters).
+If you are executing winpeas.exe from a reverse shell without any option **any color will be appear**.
+To see colors in a linux terminal you need to use the **ansi** parameter.

 ## Help